leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2022-Syllabus.md

 		* LEAP Deputy Director.
 		* Office hours: TBD
 * Teaching Assistants
-	* TA: TBD
+	* TA: Jiaxu Li
 	* Office hours: TBD
 * Course websites (all accessible via [courseworks](https://courseworks2.columbia.edu/courses/150725) or [GitHub](https://github.com/leap-stc/LEAPCourse-Climate-Pred-Challenges)).
 	* Grades and basic course info on **Courseworks**: <http://courseworks.columbia.edu>
-	* Course materials and repositories on **GitHub**: <https://github.com/leap-stc/LEAPCourse-Climate-Pred-Challenges>
+	* Course materials and repositories on **GitHub** and shared via **Courseworks**: <https://github.com/leap-stc/LEAPCourse-Climate-Pred-Challenges>

 #### Prerequisites
 The pre-requisite for this course includes working knowledge of high school science and math, statistics and probability, data mining, statistical modeling and machine learning, and fundamental terminologies of earth systems and climate science.
 Prior programming experience in R or Python is required.
 Videos for crash courses in machine learning and programming, and introduction to climate science can be found [here](https://github.com/leap-stc/LEAPCourse-Climate-Pred-Challenges/blob/main/CourseInfo/LearningResources.md).

 #### Description
 This course is a project-based learning (PBL) course where teams of climate science and data science students collaborate to create machine learning predictive models for challenges inspired by LEAP's research.
 Students from different background will apply their prior knowledge, work together and teach each other in high-paced collaborative projects.
-Through a sequence of mini-project “challenges”, this course provides students a deeper understanding of using machine learning for climate science and support predictive capabilities.
-It provides training on a broad set of practical skills for climate data science research (e.g., handling geoscience data formats, data curation, cleaning and transformation, building ML workflow, and collaboration using Git and GitHub).
+Through a sequence of mini-projects, i.e., “*challenges*”, this course provides students a deeper understanding of using machine learning for climate science and support predictive capabilities.
+It provides training on a broad set of practical skills for climate data science research (e.g., handling geoscience data formats, data curation, cleaning and transformation, building ML workflow, and collaboration using Google drive, Google Colab, Git and/or GitHub).
 It will also offer discussions on the opportunities and challenges of using climate science and projections in decision processes.

 **No formal instruction on statistics, data science, machine learning, or climate science will be given**.
 Project cycles run every 4 weeks, where we will have mini-group data projects.
 Groups will be formed **randomly** with students from both climate science and data science background.
 Project products will be peer-reviewed, in addition to evaluation by the instructional team.

 #### Course organization
 This course will have a total of *three* project cycles.
 Each project cycle follows a sequence of four types of activities.

 **a**.
-Dataset release, introduction to *climae data science* problem, individual exercises, team forming
+Dataset/challenge release, introduction to *climae data science* problem, individual exercises, team forming

 **b**.
 Lecture/tutorial